idaholab/virtual_test_bed/doc/content/htgr/pb67_cardinal/CardinalandMOOSE.md

 then communicate with any other MOOSE application via the [MultiApp]((https://mooseframework.inl.gov/syntax/MultiApps/index.html) and [Transfer](https://mooseframework.inl.gov/syntax/Transfers/index.html) systems in MOOSE, enabling complex multiscale thermal-hydraulic analysis and multiphysics feedback.
+Note that the user does not need to construct this mapping themselves - it all happens automatically.
 The same wrapping can be used for conjugate heat transfer analysis with *any* MOOSE application that can compute a heat flux; that is, because a MOOSE-wrapped version of nekRS interacts with the MOOSE framework in a similar manner as natively-developed